ziqiwangsilvia/Instance-Segmentation/README.md

+The code cannot be released right now.
+Hopefully it will be available in July.
 # Instance-Segmentation with discriminative loss function (Pytorch)

 This work reproduces the method [Semantic Instance Segmentation with a Discriminative Loss Function](https://arxiv.org/abs/1708.02551) in Pytorch.